-Just as the liturgy and Christian doctrine that evolved in the East came to Rome, so it was that from Asia and Egypt also came to Rome some of the themes and artists who decorated the catacombs and that helped in the development of the Western early Christian art.
-Even, the East also later contributed to the formation of the great Christian art of the imperial court of Byzantium.
+Just as the liturgy and Christian doctrine that evolved in the East came to Rome, so it was that from Asia and Egypt also came to Rome some of the themes and artists who decorated the catacombs and that contributed in the development of the Western early Christian art.
+Even, the East also contributed later to the formation of the great Christian art of the imperial court of Byzantium.

-The theory of the oriental origin of early Christian art is supported by the discovery of a church decorated with frescoes in the city of Dura Europos (Syria) on the Euphrates, and later destroyed by the Persians in 256.
+The theory of the oriental origin of the early Christian art is supported by the discovery of a church decorated with frescoes in the city of Dura Europos (Syria) on the Euphrates, and later destroyed by the Persians in 256.
 The frescoes that decorated this Christian chapel’s baptistery predate most of those present in the Roman catacombs and were painted more than half century before the Peace of the Church, thus they are probably the most ancient Christian paintings known to date and include the earliest depictions of Jesus Christ.
 This church of Dura Europos had representations of the Good Shepherd, the paralytic carrying a bed on his back, and other scenes of undeniable evangelical character.
-The very frequent subject typical of Christian art of angels holding a shield or medallion with the portrait of the Redeemer is also of Oriental origin and, in addition to Dura Europos, this theme was found in the frescoes of the catacombs of Palmyra which were painted long before those found in the Latin West.
+The very frequent subject, typical of the Christian art, of angels holding a shield or medallion with the portrait of the Redeemer is also of Oriental origin and, in addition to Dura Europos, this theme has been found in the frescoes of the catacombs of Palmyra which were painted long before those found in the Latin West.
 In these frescoes of Palmyra some Victories, with the androgynous type with which the angels will later be represented, hold medallions carrying portraits of the deceased instead of the image of Jesus in Glory.

-Also of Oriental origin were some codices* illustrated with miniatures* and containing fragments of the Gospels, such as that of the Cathedral of Rossano in Calabria.
+Also of Oriental origin were some codices* illustrated with miniatures* and containing fragments of the Gospels, such as that kept at the Cathedral of Rossano in Calabria.
 This manuscript was thought to be eastern as in some of its painted scenes are long tailed and horned goats found only in Syria.
 In this same codex or evangeliary was the figure of Christ wearing a mantle, a figure that was not present in the Roman catacombs.
-In the cover pages of each Gospel from the Rossano codex are the figures of the Evangelists sitting and writing, as they were later represented in Byzantine art and in the Western Carolingian art.
-Although of Eastern origin, this evangeliary of Rossano as well as that of Sinope and the Genesis of Vienna, contained the biblical text in Greek, which was the official language of the Christian Church in Rome and in the East.
+In the cover pages of each Gospel from the Rossano codex are the figures of the Evangelists sitting and writing, as they were later represented in the Byzantine art and in the Western Carolingian art.
+Although of Eastern origin, this evangeliary of Rossano as well as the evangeliary of Sinope and the Genesis of Vienna, contained the biblical text in Greek, which was the official language of the Christian Church in Rome and in the East.

-There are also some codices in Syrian text with similar miniatures to those found in the codices written in Greek.
+There are also some codices written in Syrian text with similar miniatures to those found in the codices written in Greek.
 One of them, written in Syrian language and illustrated by the monk Rabula in 586 (now stored in the Laurentian Library in Florence) has an illustration in which at the top, on the upper part of a roof, there is a fountain with the cross where a bird drinks water, a subject that will be frequently used in miniatures of the Byzantine art.
 There are also two turkeys, a figure that was later used to fill spaces in Byzantine miniatures, and in other illustrations appeared the Crucifixion and the Ascension long before these issues were used in Byzantium and Rome.

-The illustration of codices was a way to propagate the subjects of the new Eastern Christian art to the West; but in addition, topics used in eastern monumental painting also emigrated to the West.
-In the frescoes of Dura Europos for example, there are portraits of pagan devotees with a clear resemblance to those found in early Christian catacombs.
-These portraits anticipate those of The Prayers from the Roman catacombs.
+The illustration of codices was a way to propagate the subjects of the new Eastern Christian art to the West; but in addition, the topics used in eastern monumental painting also emigrated to the West.
+In the frescoes of Dura Europos for example, there are portraits of pagan devotees with a clear resemblance to those found in the early Christian catacombs.
+These portraits predate those of The Prayers from the Roman catacombs.

 The sculpture experienced the same Oriental influence.
 The figure of Christ with the cruciferous nimbus used throughout the Middle Ages, first appeared in a series of sarcophagi still decorated with pagan motifs, and richly adorned with friezes of thorny acanthus leaves.
 Some of these sarcophagi were decorated with allegorical figures within arches or niches, these figures included the Muses and the two Dioscuri, Castor and Pollux; but others had in the center the figure of Jesus, still beardless, with the cruciferous nimbus aforementioned.
 The most beautiful of these sarcophagi is the Sidamara sarcophagus kept in the Istanbul Archaeological Museum.
 The first question that arises is whether these sarcophagi came from Rome and Rome in turn sent them to the East; or if they were Oriental, and from there they were sent to Rome bringing for the first time this innovation of the cross in the crown or halo of Christ.
 This issue has been resolved in favor of the East: the marble in which these sarcophagi were carved is not Italian, they were large blocks of Greek marble that were used in Syria, their petrographic analysis leaves no doubt.

 Likewise are also Oriental in origin the scenes adorning the wooden doors of the Roman basilica of St. Sabina, and are also Oriental many ivory objects sent to Rome and other places of the Latin West during the first Christian centuries.
-Perhaps the most beautiful object in ivory of the Christian West, the chair of the bishop Maximian in Ravenna (also known as Throne of Maximian), could also be of oriental origin and possibly made in Antioch in the fourth century.
+Perhaps the most beautiful object in ivory of the Christian West, the chair of the bishop Maximian in Ravenna (also known as the Throne of Maximian), could also be of oriental origin and possibly made in Antioch in the fourth century.

 Another example of oriental origin of an object for a long time considered as Latin or Roman is the carved ivory from the Prince Trivulzio Collection in Milan.
 This ivory is admired for its exquisite beauty and monumental dimensions.
 Represents the visit of the Holy Women to the Holy Sepulcher, with the angel and the Roman soldiers asleep after the Resurrection.
 The scene takes place in the courtyard of the temple of the Holy Sepulcher in Jerusalem: in front we see the basilica’s door, and behind the circular building of the Holy Sepulcher.
 At the top are the symbols of the Evangelists with four wings, a motif that was later prevalent in the West.
 The same Oriental origin has been proven for major known goldsmith objects of the early Christian art mainly coming from Syria.